steipete/steipete.com/_posts/2020-11-28-apple-silicon-m1-a-developer-perspective.md

 **Update:** We're working around the WebKit crashes for now via detecting Rosetta2 translation at runtime and simply skipping the tests where WebKit is used.
 This isn't great, but luckily we're not using WebKit a lot in our current project.
 [See my Gist for details](https://gist.github.com/steipete/e15b1fabffc7da7d49c92e3fbd06971a).
 Performance seems acceptable if you restrict parallel testing to at most two instances - else the system simply runs out of RAM and swapping is just really slow.

+**Update 2**: I've heard that the choppy mouse cursor is an Xcode/Simulator bug, and is currently being worked on.
+Workaround: Ensure at least one Simulator window is on-screen and visible.

 ## Docker

 We use Docker to automate our Website and load environments for our [Web and Server PDF SDKs](https://pspdfkit.com/pdf-sdk/web/).
 Docker posted a [status update blog post](https://www.docker.com/blog/apple-silicon-m1-chips-and-docker/) about the current state of things, admitting that it currently won't work but that they're [working on it](https://github.com/docker/roadmap/issues/142).
 There are more [hacky ways to use Apple's Hypervisor to run Docker container manually](https://finestructure.co/blog/2020/11/27/running-docker-on-apple-silicon-m1-follow-up), however this needs arm-based containers.